nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [medium.com/pareture: Kubernetes Scaling, Capacity and Resource Planning in Complex Clusters](https://medium.com/pareture/kubernetes-scaling-capacity-and-resource-planning-in-complex-clusters-97a6105b43a4)
 * [blog.runx.dev: 3 Things I Hate About Kubernetes](https://blog.runx.dev/3-things-i-hate-about-kubernetes-49f1656baeaa)
 * [devopslearners.com: What is a Kubernetes Ephemeral Container?](https://devopslearners.com/what-is-a-kubernetes-ephemeral-container-aa8ab658755d)
+* [opensource.com: A visual map of a Kubernetes deployment](https://opensource.com/article/22/3/visual-map-kubernetes-deployment) Gain a better understanding of Kubernetes by looking at the 10 steps that take place when you create a pod or a deployment.

 ### kubeconfig
 * [medium: Mastering the KUBECONFIG file](https://medium.com/@ahmetb/mastering-kubeconfig-4e447aa32c75)